 Next, we will focus our attention on the inner resources that you bring to this experience.
 This starts with learning more about yourself and what makes you a unique and resilient individual.
 Complete this worksheet to help discover what matters to you.

-Another interesting resource to explore and identify your character strengths is found here.
+The VIA Institute on Character provides another resource to explore and identify your character strengths.
+It can be found here.